MadjawBadpaw/Detection-Engineering-Lab-Wazuh-Sysmon-Atomic-Red-Team/README.md

 ## Scope

-The goal was to practice detection engineering, not just SIEM deployment — taking a default rule match and improving it based on an actual false-positive analysis, rather than treating an alert firing as the end state.
+The goal was to practice detection engineering, taking a default rule match and improving it based on an actual false-positive analysis, rather than treating an alert firing as the end state.

 | # | Task |
 |---|---|